 Terrifying Footage Of 9/11 Reminds Us Why We Should Never Forget That Tragic Day

-The video, recorded by Caroline Dries, captured the panic which took place after the first plane hit the North Tower, and the terrifying moment the second plane struck.
+Caroline Dries, a student living at New York University of the time of the attacks, captured the panic which took place after the first plane hit the North Tower and the terrifying moment the second plane struck in footage shared online.

-Caroline, who was a student at the time, captured the iconic footage from her dorm room at New York University.
-She could be heard speaking on the phone to her mother, wondering aloud what had caused the smoke to billow from the tower, and questioning whether it was an explosion.
+In the clip, Caroline can be heard speaking on the phone to her mother, wondering aloud what had caused the smoke to billow from the tower and questioning whether it was an explosion.

 It was just kind of pandemonium with no one knowing what [was] happening.

 It took kind of ten years for me to understand why this footage is special.
 People, I think, want to remember the details clearly and to hold onto it because they know how significant it was.

 On the day the events took place, the second plane hit the South Tower around 18 minutes after the first had hit the North Tower.
 Hundreds of people struggled to get out from the upper floors of the towers, while many others were killed by the impact of the planes’ crashes.